zhc515/zhc515.github.io/_teaching/2023-winter-teaching.md

 location: "Montreal, Canada"
 ---

-- Held tutorial courses of Math 141(Calculus 2)
+- Worked as TA of Math 141(Calculus 2)